Is an MBA worth it for engineers?

 We saw how earning potential stacks up between MBA grads and engineers.
 But the story doesn’t end there.
 Let’s consider how tech employers view the importance of MBAs in 2021 and beyond.

-If you’re interested in business school but plan to continue working as an SWE or SDE after securing your degree, the MBA will do little to impact your value in the market.
-Of all industries, tech is one of the most critical of MBA degrees, as they’re seen as both unnecessary and often irrelevant.
+If you plan to continue working as an SWE or SDE after securing your degree, the MBA will do little to impact your market value.
+Of all industries, tech is one of the most critical of full-time MBA degrees.
+They are seen as both unnecessary and often irrelevant.
 That is, a great software engineer doesn’t need the generalist business education you would get from business school.
 Tech companies know this, and some high profile executives have voiced their opinions.

 For example, take COO of Facebook, Sheryl Sandberg, who recently wrote, “While I got great value from my experience, MBAs are not necessary at Facebook, and I don’t believe they are important for working in the tech industry.”

-Given the high cost of MBA programs, and the downside of potentially stalling your engineering career, there has to be a better way.
-It’s not that good education is dead – rather the modern engineer or business professional needs a flexible, cheaper solution… one that allows you to continue pursuing a thriving career while simultaneously adding skills to your repertoire.
+Given the high cost of full-time MBA programs, and the downside of potentially stalling your engineering career, there has to be a better way.
+It’s not that good education is dead.
+Rather, the modern engineer needs a flexible, cheaper solution… one that allows you to continue pursuing a thriving career while simultaneously adding skills to your repertoire.

-More and more of today’s ambitious engineers are turning to the mini MBA format.
+More and more of today’s ambitious engineers are turning to the mini MBA format as an alternative to the MBA.
 A mini MBA involves flexible, cohort-based business courses that offer highly-interactive education (at a fraction of the cost of a traditional MBA).
 This approach offers a structured way to develop your business and executive acumen, and it’s designed to be completed without needing to leave your full-time job.
 For those who want the upside of staying in the workforce and earning a degree, it’s a win-win.

 Because of the upside, mini-MBAs are growing in popularity.
-Here are three programs from Forbes that might be worth your time.
+Here are three programs from Forbes that are worth your time as an engineer.
 The top recommendation? brunchwork’s Business Intensive course, which is highlighted below:

 Business Intensive at a Glance